The Management Major

 The Entrepreneurship-New Venture Growth Minor focuses on the knowledge and skills needed to create new ventures and lead their early growth.
 Students learn how to convert ideas into business successes, particularly in the context of engineering and science-based technology commercialization.

 The Business Leadership Minor (BLC) provides students with the academic content and experiential activities necessary to serve as more effective leaders in their communities and professions.
 Each student participates in a leadership/service activity which enables them to explore different avenues of development.
 Leaders distinguish themselves in highly competitive job markets.

 Organizations need managers who are effective leaders in every business discipline.
 The skills developed through earning a Management degree prepares to create value in all functional areas of organizations.
-Many student benefit from combining a degree is one of the functional business disciplines with a degree with Management.
-Obtaining a second major could requires only a few credits beyond the 125 credits required for graduation.
-Anyone interested in the possibility of a double major with Management should contact their undergraduate academic advisor about submitting an application.
+Many student benefit from combining a degree is one of the functional business disciplines with a degree in Management.
+Obtaining a second major could require only a few credits beyond the 125 credits required for graduation.
+If you are interested in the possibility of a double major with Management, you should contact your undergraduate academic advisor about submitting an application.